Create a backyard oasis

 Ongoing and seasonal maintenance

-• Weekly: skim debris, rinse mechanical media, and change 15–20% of water.
+• Weekly: skim surface debris, empty skimmer baskets, rinse mechanical filter media, and change 15–20% of the water as needed to control nutrient buildup.

 “A predictable maintenance rhythm keeps animals healthy and reduces surprises.”